 For most businesses, these mistakes aren’t from lack of care or skill.
 They stem from error-prone systems that rely too heavily on human memory, focus, and oversight.
 Even your best workers make mistakes when forced to handle boring, drawn-out tasks by hand.

-Smart software tackles the root of workplace errors in several key ways:
+Well-designed software can address the root causes of workplace errors in several key ways:

 - Automation of repetitive tasks – Removing human handling from error-prone steps